 Cognitive Biases

 Cognitive biases affect how individuals process information and make decisions online.
 Anchoring bias, where initial information unduly influences perceptions, can heavily impact online shopping choices based on the first price or product seen.
-Availability heuristic, which relies on immediate examples that come to mind, affects social media interactions by promoting content that seems most relevant due to frequent exposure.
+The availability heuristic, which relies on immediate examples that come to mind, affects social media interactions by promoting content that seems most relevant due to frequent exposure.
 Confirmation bias leads users to favor information aligning with preexisting beliefs, often prioritizing familiar narratives over diverse perspectives.
 These biases not only shape user behavior but also amplify the effects of algorithms that capitalize on predictable patterns.

 The Illusion of Choice